a-ignatieva/kwarg/README.md

 ```

 # Bug reports and requests
-Please leave a report using the issue tracking system, or email anastasia.ignatieva@warwick.ac.uk
+Please leave a report using the issue tracking system, or email anastasia.ignatieva@stats.ox.ac.uk

 # Version history